imlarry/EmpyrionMQTT/README.md

 1. Once that's working, create an /ESB directory under the Content/Mods folder in the game and/or dedicated server directory.

 1. Build the application and copy ESB.dll, ESB_Info.yaml, MQTTnet.dll, Newtonsoft.Json.dll and YamlDotNet.dll
 into the /ESB directory.

-1. Create a /Plugins directory as a child of /ESB and copy ESB.ModApi.dll here.
+TODO: update to reflect the actual dependencies.

 1. If you open the game and enter an existing save you should see a whole lot of messages in the subscription window and their arrival will coincide with stuff you're doing in the game.
-These events can be sent to multiple subscribing client services and the game only needed to publish them once.
+These events can be sent to multiple subscribing client services and the game only
+needed to publish them once ... this one-to-many distribution is the core of the publish/subscribe pattern.

 ## What does it do?